winterland1989/blog/source/_posts/aeson's-mysterious-lazy-parsing.md

     return (Vector.reverse (Vector.fromListN len (v:acc)))
 ```

 Since aeson uses accumulator style to build the list, a `reverse` is neccessary, but this monadic `return` is not strict! so we build a thunk to defer the vector building process, but the list of elements is already there, in our memory, built as the parsing loop goes.
-So yes all parsing work is done, and we don't have to worry about bottoms coming from defered conversions: the only defered conversion here is just a conversion between list of elements to vector of elements, which should never fail.
+So yes all parsing work is done, and we don't have to worry about bottoms coming from deferred conversions: the only deferred conversion here is just a conversion between list of elements to vector of elements, which should never fail.

 Similarly in `HashMap` case, we have already parsed all the key-values into a list of key-value pairs.
 The loop body of the `Object` parser is like this: